 Cuban Salsa: Siete Loco

 Siete Loco (Crazy Seven) is a rather common move with a lot of videos out there.
 Let me say it as it is: This is a fake move right in your face!
 There is no way to lead it in social dancing.
 The move requires that the Follow’s left hand is available for the Lead over her right shoulder easy to grab.
-This is almost never the case when the Lead starts Siete also called Panqué wide a broad selection of random Follows.
+This is almost never the case when the Lead starts Siete also called Panqué with a broad selection of random Follows.

 Siete Loco and the move Siete Loco Complicado are typical Miami moves from the “Salsa Racing” and “Salsa Lovers” dance schools, created around year 2000.
 The moves will of cause work in Rueda de Casino because the Follow hears the Rueda Call and can use that as the lead.
 But we should never use moves that looks like social moves in Rueda de Casino unless they also work in social dancing.
 Because the Leads will start using them in social dancing right away.